NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 \subsubsection{Model training}

 As the classification model, we used the YOLOv11x architecture, provided by Ultralytics~\citep{YOLO2023}.
 The model is pretrained on the ImageNet dataset~\citep{ImageNet}.
 The training parameters can be seen from Table \ref{tab:mod_params}.
-We divided the data so that approximately 80\,\% of the data is used for model training, and 20\,\% is used for testing.
+We divided the data so that approximately 80\,\% of the data is used for model training, and 20\,\% is used for testing. \citet{taher2025} use a 5-way k-fold split in their studies.
+The train/test split we used corresponds to the train/test split of the first fold in~\citet{taher2025}.

 In the training phase, we used early stopping to prevent overfitting and to save time.
 Early stopping means stopping training prior to reaching the set number of epochs, if no improvement in validation metrics is observed for a certain number of epochs.
 Ultralytics provides this functionality via the \texttt{patience} parameter, which was set to 30.
 Inference is done by creating images from 25 different angles, and aggregating the results to arrive at the final prediction, which is the species with the highest aggregated probability.
 For each angle, we create the full and sliced images, so 50 images in total are used to predict the species.
 This method of inference adds a significant degree of robustness to the prediction, at the cost of computational time.